Stevecmd/aws-bootcamp-cruddur-2023/journal/week6.md

 Connect to the backend-flask container
 *** Session manager must have been installed

-# edit task number below to connect to the backend flask service
+# Edit the task number below to connect to the backend flask service
 ```aws ecs execute-command \
 --region $AWS_DEFAULT_REGION \
 --cluster cruddur \